 The fellowship program at the Glaucoma Center of Excellence, Wilmer Institute, has trained 50 fellows who occupy leadership positions as Directors of academic glaucoma services nationally and internationally, as well as clinicians in private practice throughout the United States.
-We annually accept one or two fellows for a one-year, intensive surgical fellowship stressing expertise in complex glaucoma problems and the development of independent clinical decision-making.
+We annually accept two fellows for a one-year, intensive surgical fellowship stressing expertise in complex glaucoma problems and the development of independent clinical decision-making.
 Our fellows are encouraged to design the optimal learning situation during the year, selecting which faculty they wish to work with.

 A second program for post-residency training is our multiple year Clinician--Scientist pathway intended for those seeking a full-time academic career.
 This can be combined with a fellowship or entered after glaucoma fellowship elsewhere.
 It carries a faculty appointment and 75% protected time for mentored training in either clinical or laboratory research.